DataFire/Integrations/integrations/generated/google_serviceconsumermanagement/README.md

 ### TenantProjectPolicy
 * TenantProjectPolicy `object`: Describes policy settings that need to be applied to a newly
-  * policyBindings `array`: Additional policy bindings to be applied on the tenant
+  * policyBindings `array`: Policy bindings to be applied to the tenant project, in addition to the
     * items [PolicyBinding](#policybinding)

 ### TenantResource